parisproffitt/GridStressDigitalTwin/README.md

 - Provides a reusable foundation for grid stress simulation and demonstration
 - Demonstrates a clean pipeline from simulation output to interactive visualization
 - Establishes a framework for future integration of real datasets, ML models, or optimization systems

+---

+## License

+[MIT](LICENSE) — Copyright (c) 2026 Paris Proffitt